Peptide Bioregulators – nature’s gene switchesApril 25th, 2017

 It all began in Russia back in the 1980s with a Colonel, the Kremlin and a military secret!
 A secret that revealed the incredible: tissue, gland and organ specific properties of peptide bioregulators.

 At the center of that secret was a Colonel from the Soviet Union military medical corps, his name was Vladimir Khavinson.
 Today, Professor Vladimir is the President of the European Academy of Gerontology and Geriatrics, but decades before he had been approached by Kremlin officials who wanted him to have the massive responsibility of protecting their troops!
-So he his team tackled a myriad of problems; there were the challenging issues such as radiation for submariners in nuclear submarines and troops that may be blinded by new weapons such as battlefield lasers.
+So he and his team tackled a myriad of problems; there were the challenging issues such as radiation for submariners in nuclear submarines and troops that may be blinded by new weapons such as battlefield lasers.

 It’s no surprise that this work has seen Professor Vladimir Khavinson nominated for the Nobel Prize in medicine.